JailGens/enchanted/README.md

 as complete internationalisation APIs, dependency injection, and configuration.

 Another issue with almost all other command frameworks is that they delay command validation (verify overloads, command names, etc.) until runtime.
-Enchanted can validate all of this and compile-time thanks to its annotation processor.
+Enchanted can (*soon*) validate all of this and compile-time thanks to its annotation processor.

 ## Features